Laboratory for Advanced Space Systems at Illinois (LASSI)

 CubeSat Research Highlights

 CubeSail is a pair of 1.5U CubeSats that launch attached to each other.
 Once in orbit, they separate and deploy a 250 m long solar sail demonstrating the technology, in preparation for future I-Sail and UltraSail missions.
-CubeSail launched in December, 2018.
+CubeSail launched in December of 2018.

 Lower Atmosphere/Ionosphere Coupling Experiment (LAICE)